Toxin

 2. Beta Particles (e.g. nuclear power plants, medical nulcear material)

-1. Composed of electrons, with higher penetration than alpha particles
+1. Composed of electrons, with higher penetration than alpha particles (but will not penetrate clothing)

 3. Gamma Rays (e.g. nuclear explosion)

-1. Mass-less rays with high penetration
+1. Mass-Less, high energy electromagnetic radiation rays with high penetration

 3. Radioactive material exposure types

-1. Direct exposure (e.g. nuclear explosion)
+2. Direct exposure (e.g. nuclear explosion)

-2. Contamination (e.g. ingestion of contaminated food or water)
+3. Contamination (e.g. ingestion of contaminated food or water)

-1. Dose reflects whole body or significant partial body radiation exposure
+1. Dose reflects whole body or significant partial body Radiation Exposure

 2. Dose >1 Gy